-These Candy-Coated Strawberry Carrots are strawberries dipped in orange candy melts to look like carrots.
-A fun easy treat for any Easter party or spring luncheon!
+These Chocolate Strawberry Carrots are strawberries dipped in orange candy melts to look like carrots.
+A fun easy no bake treat for any Easter party or spring luncheon!

-Either way…CUTE, right?
-I had to make them immediately.
+How cute and clever are these Strawberry “Carrots”!
+I spotted them in the Food Network Magazine and had to make them immediately.
 They were so easy.

 The main difference between candy melts and real chocolate is candy melts contain natural oils, like vegetable oil, whereas real chocolate contains cocoa butter.